Improved DDIM Sampling with Moment Matching Gaussian Mixtures: Experiments

 \section{Experiments}

 In this section we compare the quality of samples generated using the proposed approach with those generated by the original DDIM sampling.
-We conduct experiments on CelebAHQ \citep{Liu_2015_ICCV} and FFHQ \citep{Karras_2019_CVPR}, which are high resolution face datasets used as standard benchmarks for evaluating generative models.
+Using diffusion models, we conduct experiments on CelebAHQ \citep{Liu_2015_ICCV} and FFHQ \citep{Karras_2019_CVPR}, which are high resolution face datasets used as standard benchmarks for evaluating generative models.
 We also evaluate the effectiveness of the proposed approach on sampling from class-conditional distributions by training on the ImageNet dataset with conditioning on class labels \citep{Rombach_2022_CVPR}.
 The sample quality is measured using Frech\'et Inception Distance (FID) \citep{Heusel_2017_NeurIPS} and Inception score (IS) \citep{Salimans_2016_NeurIPS} for class-conditional generation.
 We train diffusion models using the unweighted DDPM objective \citep{Ho_2019_NeurIPS} in the latent space of a VQVAE \citep{Rombach_2022_CVPR}.
 More experimental details can be found in the Appendix~\ref{sec:exp_details}.
 For each dataset, we generate as many samples as in the standard validation split of the dataset to compute the FID and IS metrics, i.e., 5000 for CelebAHQ, 10000 for FFHQ and 50000 for ImageNet respectively.
+Experimental results on text-to-image generation using Stable Diffusion v2.1 on the COYO700M dataset \citep{Kakaobrain_2022_coyo700m} are reported in Sec.~\ref{sec:txt2img_exp}.
+We also report experimental results with rectified flow matching models in Sec.~\ref{sec:rfim_exp}.
+Specifically, we compare RFIM vs. RFIM-GMM samplers on the FID metric computed using 50000 samples generated from 1-rectified flow and 2-rectified flow models on CIFAR10 \citep{Krizhevsky_09_TR} and ImageNet64 \citep{Deng_2009_CVPR} datasets respectively.